Unitary transform diagonalizing the Confluent Hypergeometric kernel: Introduction

 We conclude that $L^{(s, n)}$ is spanned by

-Recall that the Paley-Wiener Theorem (see Theorem \ref{5:PW_theorem}, \cite[Theorem~19.2]{R_86}) asserts that the Hardy space $H^2(\mathbb{H})$ of functions, extending analytically to the upper half-plane $\mathbb{H}$ coincides with $\F^*L_2(\R_+)$.
-We are able to prove that the same holds for general $s$. \begin{theorem} We have
+Recall that the Paley-Wiener Theorem (see Theorem~\ref{5:PW_theorem}, \cite[Theorem~19.2]{R_86}) asserts that the Hardy space $H^2(\mathbb{H})$ of functions, which extend analytically to the upper half-plane $\mathbb{H}$, coincides with the space $\F^*L_2(\R_+)$ of functions, whose Fourier transform is supported on $\R_+$.
+We are able to prove that the Hardy space also coincides with the space $\CT^*L_2(\R_+)$ of functions, whose transform $\CT$ is supported on $\R_+$, for general $s$. \begin{theorem} We have